Esreboxetine

-Esreboxetine (developmental code names AXS-14, PNU-165442G) is a selective norepinephrine reuptake inhibitor which was under development by Pfizer for the treatment of neuropathic pain and fibromyalgia but failed to show significant benefit over currently available medications and was discontinued.
+Esreboxetine (developmental code names AXS-14, PNU-165442G) is a selective norepinephrine reuptake inhibitor.
 It is the (S,S)-(+)-enantiomer of reboxetine and is even more selective as a norepinephrine reuptake inhibitor in comparison.

-However, recently it has been found that esreboxetine could be effective in fibromyalgia patients.
+Esreboxetine was developed by Pfizer for the treatment of neuropathic pain and fibromyalgia.
+It failed to show significant benefit over currently available medications and was discontinued.
+A subsequent 2012 study (n=277) found esreboxetine gave significant reductions in pain and fatigue in fibromyalgia patients.